Hello World from Org

 Source files

 This is for example the beginning of this post.
-I set the title, the date, I include a template and insert a preview.
-More on all this a little bit later.
+It does not contain much beside a title, a date, a template and a table of content.
+There is also a custom preview block, but more on that a little bit later.

 #+TITLE: Hello World from Org